alxdark/atomicfrontier/README.md

 Post-apocalyptic content for any pen-and-paper game set in the American west.
 The intent is to be rules agnostic; I have a couple of different pen-and-paper games in design that use this generator.
 Also useful for Gamma World, Apocalypse World, Darwin's World, anything related to the Fallout video game series, etc.

 # API

-Currently documented through yuidocs (npm docs).
+Currently documented through yuidocs (npm run docs).